Rebecca Barnard: Other activities

 In 1992, Barnard contributed to an album with a group of other musicians called P.R.I.C.S (Performers Releasing Information About Clean Syringes), on the album called "Covered".
 Barnard contributed with a Bob Dylan penned song called "Serve Somebody".
 In 1994, she provided two tracks with P.R.I.C.S (now renamed Performers Releasing Information About Clean Syringes/Clean Sex) on the album "If You Do It Do It Safe" - the two tracks contributed were Pearl Jam's "Alive", and Prince's "Sign O' The Times".
 Barnard also contributed bass on a David Hosking-penned song called "Simply Survivors" which was sung by Shelly Scown.

-Barnard has been a much loved figure of the Melbourne music community, where she runs songwriting workshops for girls in the Melbourne western suburbs.